- Understanding the engraving process

 - Tissues or soft rags for wiping the crayoned papers

-- Cut the paper for the engravings into 8- by 10-inch pieces, planning one for each child plus a few extra for demonstration.
+- Cut the paper for the engravings into 8- x 10-inch pieces, planning one for each child plus a few extra for demonstration.

 - Add approximately one tablespoon of liquid soap to each pint of black paint.
 Test the paint to be sure it adheres to the crayoned surface and can be engraved without chipping.